I’ve become a bit of an expert on co-dependency.

-I have a friend who’s an expert on social drugs.
-He fulfills all the qualifications I did on co-dependency—school, years, and payment (literally and figuratively).
-He can I.D. the vaguest aroma of pot in the air, mark anyone with a light buzz-on, and pick out a stoner across the room without looking in their eyes.
+I have a friend who’s an expert on marijuana.
+They fulfill all the same qualifications—school, years of study, and payment (literally and figuratively).
+They’re so good they can identify the vaguest aroma of pot in the air, mark anyone with a light buzz-on, and pick out a stoner across the room without looking in their eyes.

 I’m better.
 I don’t need another co-dependent in the room with me.
 I can spot ‘em across social media channels, over a phone line, or in the printed word.
-They stand out like Mouse’s Girl in the Red Dress (a Matrix-reference).
+They stand out like a neon sign.

 But for those who haven’t seen the light yet, “control-freak” is a more acceptable term, “type-A personality”, “anal”, “perfectionist”, and the less popular “people-pleaser”.
-Ring any bells yet?
+Ring any bells?

 Maybe you’re not one of our elite ranks.
 Most of us are either accused or deceived.
-My co-dependency was so acute, I was both.
+My co-dependency was so acute, I was accused and deceived.
 A therapist’s dream.

 I should have spent years on a counselor’s couch.
-I should have spent big bucks on mental health co-pays and days in a straight jacket, lining some pharmaceutical reps pockets.
+I should have spent big bucks on mental health co-pays and days in a straight jacket, lining some pharmaceutical reps pocket.

 God, and a few other addicts.
 Control addicts.

 There, I said it.
 The “A” word.
-You read it.
 How does it feel?

-There’s hope for you.
-There’s a chance you can get off the carousel and step out of the endless loop.
+I hope you’re not codependent, but if you are, if even an inkling of what I said resonates somewhere deep down, you I want to encourage you to step off the dance floor or get off the crazy carousel.
 As Isaiah said, “Why spend money on what is not bread, and your labor on what does not satisfy?”
 (55:2)